adrianrosian/toto/README.md

 ## Running

-To start a web server for the application, run:
+To start a web server for the application, run (we use http-kit):

-    lein ring server
+    lein run

 ## License

+MIT license.
+Do whatever you want with this.

-Copyright © 2015 FIXME
+Copyright © 2015